Last Updated on November 27, 2023 by Nancie

 To narrow the possibilities, you can set the app to filter birds in various ways.
 I often filter by “Birds Around Me” but you can also filter by time of day, location, physical appearance details, song, flight and more.

 At the time we visited Mexico, I was using iBird Ultimate.
 Due to changes Apple made to the app store, iBird Pro is the current equivalent version.
-You do need to pay for this app and it has now moved from a one-time to a subscription payment format, which is disappointing.
+You do need to pay for this app and its developers have moved from a one-time to a subscription payment format, which is disappointing.
 It’s a birding field guide in your IOS smartphone.

 Look for iBird in your smartphone’s app store or see iBird’s website.

 BirdsEye Mexico App

 BirdsEye is a monthly subscription-based app here in the U.S. that uses eBird data to help you find birds.
 I use it on every birding trip here in the U.S. and added Mexico as another monthly addition to the app.
 (It also includes Central America and the Caribbean now.)

 BirdsEye itself is currently $2.99 a month and Mexico adds another $1.99 a month.
 You can discontinue the subscription when you return home if you like.
 They also offer a World Membership option which I haven’t tried.

 I found this app to be really helpful in an area like this where so many birds are unfamiliar.
 (I probably used this app more than any other in Mexico.)
 Point it to “Nearby Species” to get an idea of what birds other people have reported seeing in the area.
 When you see a new-to-you bird, especially if it is common in the area, as most of the birds we saw were, it helps you narrow in on possibilities.